HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Selection of gourmet gelato

 It is impossible to talk about Italy’s famous culinary traditions without mentioning one of the most famous delicacies, gelato.
-This beloved form of ice cream dates back thousands of years, beginning around 3000 BC when Asian cultures discovered that crushed ice and flavorings made for pleasurable treats.
-The technique arrived in the Italian Peninsula in Roman times with the ritual of topping the ice found on the peaks of Mounts Etna and Vesuvius with honey.
+It may be considered the best food in Italy.
+This beloved form of ice cream dates back thousands of years, beginning around 3,000 BC, when Asian cultures discovered that crushed ice and flavorings made for pleasurable treats.
+The technique arrived in the Italian Peninsula in Roman times, with the ritual of topping with honey the ice found on the peaks of Mounts Etna and Vesuvius.

 The Medici family played an essential role in the rise of gelato during the Renaissance when they sponsored a contest in search of a great frozen dessert.
 A chicken farmer who loved to cook competed with a dessert of fruit juice and ice, winning the award.
 Catherine de Medici brought the former chicken farmer to France to make his specialty at her wedding.
-By the late 1500s, the Medici family brought in artist Bernardo Buontalenti for a feast, who created the creamy frozen dessert we call gelato.
+By the late 1500s, the Medici family brought in for a feast artist Bernardo Buontalenti, who created the creamy frozen dessert we call gelato.

 4. Wine